Add features but don’t take away basic operation

 Most manufacturers of smart systems also have smart switches available.
 These typically come in three systems.
 Standalone, behind the current dumb switch or replacing the switch.
 Typically, these use the same protocol as the bulbs, which is a whole other topic.
 The standalone switches are mostly battery powered and come in several forms, some look like a remote, others can be mounted on the wall.
 Built in or replacement switches come in battery powered and mains powered versions depending on the manufacturer.

 Philips Hue’s version of a remote like dimmer.
-Philips Hue build in switch

 Philips Hue switch module.